sentry-demos/sentry_react_native/README.md

 pod install
 ```

-If you launch your emulator from Android Studio you may not have internet access on the emulator.
 Make sure to have Internet access enabled on your Android emulator.
-If you can't access the browser you may need to launch your emulator with the below commands from the CLI:
+If you can't access the browser you may need to launch your emulator with the below commands:

 ```
 emulator -list-avds